belangeo/cecilia5/doc-en/source/src/configuration/midi-osc.rst

 -------

 It is also possible to control the parameters with the Open Sound Control (OSC) protocol.
-To enable an OSC connection, **Double-Click** on the parameter label (or on the knob in Post-Processing section) you want to control, enter the destination port and address in the window that will appear and click on "Apply":
+To enable an OSC connection, **Double-Click** on the parameter label (knob in Post-Processing section can't be assigned to OSC messages) you want to control, enter the destination port and address in the window that will appear and click on "Apply":

 .. image:: /images/OpenSoundControl.png
    :align: center